Solemnity of the Birth of John the Baptist – Cycle B

 You must be logged in to post a comment.

-Solemnity of the Nativity – Cycle B
+Solemnity of the Body and Blood of Christ – Cycle B

 What would YOU like to say about this question, or today’s readings, or any of the columns from the past year?
 The sacred conversations are setting a Pentecost fire!
 Register here today and join the conversation.